patrickward/padd/README.md

 PADD supports encryption of files using the [age](https://github.com/FiloSottile/age) encryption library.

-While Go has excellent support for encryption, it also requires the user to consider other security and file handling concerns, such as key management and the format of the encrypted file.
+While Go has excellent support for encryption, it also requires you to consider other security and file handling concerns, such as key management and the format of the encrypted file.
 Age does a lot of that for you and it's well maintained by people much smarter than I am when it comes to cryptography.
 In addition, by using the `age` library to encrypt files, the files themselves are not tied to `padd`.
 You can use the `age` command line tool to